 I am Hooked!

-Since learning how to do this type of project, I have been finding all kinds of creative projects.
+This is a nice example of how this stitch can be used in different ways.
 One is the granny square tablecloths that I made for my nieces and nephew from this yarn, that pattern is available here Granny Square Tablecloth Pattern.

 The granny square is worked from the center to the outer edge in rounds.
 Therefore, as you complete each round the blanket continues to grow.

-Directions: Granny Square Afghan
+Directions: Granny Square Crochet Pattern

 Gauge